 Loans and advances arise when the CPD provides loans directly to a debtor with no intention of trading the receivable.

-The objective of the CPD's business model is to hold the loans and advances to collect the contractual cash flows.
-The contractual terms of loans and advances give rise, on specified dates, to cash flows that are SPPI.
+The objective of the CPD's business model for this portfolio is to hold the loans and advances to collect contractual cash flows.
+On specified dates, the contractual terms of loans and advances give rise to cash flows which are SPPI.